 Image credit: TreeTops | Facebook

 Provided the kids (or the adults) don’t have a fear of heights, a day at the TreeTops Adventure Western Sydney should definitely be on the family bucket list.
-Sessions run for just over two hours, and Junior Courses are even available for those aged between three and seven.
-Buy tickets here.
+Sessions run for just over two hours, and are suitable for ages eight and up.

 Sydney Tower Eye Skywalk